Pro-GOP group takes aim at House Dems over Israeli Iron Dome vote

 "It's appalling that liberals in Congress sided with the radical left over additional funding to help keep Israel safe and secure," he argued.

-But the House Democratic re-election arm characterizes the Gonzales amendment - which would have been attacked to a larger U.S..
+But the House Democratic re-election arm characterizes the Gonzales motion - which would have sent back to committee a larger U.S..
 Capitol security funding bill that narrowly passed the chamber along party lines - as a "procedural gimmick."

 "Once again, a Republican dark money group is lying to the American people.
 Democrats voted for a bill that provides funding to the Capitol Police, the National Guard, and the DC Police.
 On the other hand, Republicans in Congress not only voted against keeping our country safe, but used a procedural gimmick to try to kill this critical funding and score political points," Democratic Congressional Campaign Committee communications director Christopher Hayden told Fox News.